Win $10k holiday! T&Cs apply

 • Do I need to disclose my condition if I no longer have cancer?

-• Yes, cancer that you've had in the past is among a number of pre-existing medical conditions that need to be declared.
+• Yes, cancer that you've had in the past is a pre-existing medical conditions that needs to be declared.

 • Why is cancer considered a pre-existing medical condition?